These are the absolute BEST buttermilk pancakes! Perfectly soft, fluffy and moist. Taste amazing topped with butter, syrup and fresh berries!

-These are seriously the best buttermilk pancakes!
+These are seriously the best homemade buttermilk pancakes!
 They are so soft, fluffy and tender.
 My kids call them fluffy pancakes and beg for them almost daily!
-Sometimes we use the batter to make mini silver dollar pancakes for a fun twist.
+Sometimes we use the batter to make mini silver dollar pancakes or chocolate chip pancakes for a fun twist.

-The nice thing about them is it’s easy to double the recipe and then freeze half for those mornings you don’t feel like cooking.
-They warm up quickly in the microwave or toaster for about 30 seconds.
+The nice thing about them is it’s easy to double the recipe and then freeze half for those mornings you don’t feel like cooking, alternate them with this oatmeal pancakes recipe or banana pancakes recipe and you have breakfast covered for the week.
+Pancakes warm up quickly in the microwave or toaster for about 30 seconds.

 Buttermilk Pancakes vs. Regular Pancakes

 It may sound self explanatory, but the main difference between regular pancakes and classic buttermilk pancakes is the buttermilk!
 Most regular pancake recipes or pancake mix call for regular milk, while buttermilk pancakes call for buttermilk instead.
 I love the texture that buttermilk adds…they turn out super soft and moist and are light and airy when you bite in.
 It really gives them that amazing fluff factor.
 Yum!

 You may not have buttermilk on hand, but you can make your own buttermilk and everything else should be in your pantry.

 Find the full printable recipe with measurements below.